How to Write a Letter of Interest (38 Samples and Examples)

 Personalize it

-Personalize the letter of interest by directly addressing the individual responsible for receiving the letter in the organization.
+Personalize the letter by directly addressing the individual responsible for receiving the letter in the organization.
 It enables you to establish a personal connection with the recipient.
-It also shows that you put effort into writing the letter.
+It also shows that you put effort into writing.

 Keep it concise

 Your letter should be concise so as not to deter the recipient.
-It also helps your letter stay focused on key attributes that the company may value.
-The letter of interest should have at least three paragraphs.
+It also helps you stay focused on key attributes that the company may value.
+It should have at least three paragraphs.

 Don’ts

-There are a few mistakes that can render your letter of interest ineffective.
+There are a few mistakes that can render your letter ineffective.
 They include the following:

 Generic letter

-Avoid writing a generic letter.
+Avoid writing a generic one.
 The recruiter may think that you’re not taking the opportunity seriously.
 This can result in the letter being discarded.

 Overly confident